LegendApp/presentation-local-first/slides/slides.md

         sidebarOpen: true,
         currentRoom: roomId
     }
-});
+})

 const settings$ = observable({
     theme: 'dark'
-});
+})
 ```

 <!--
 You can mix synced and local-only state in one large observable store, or use as many as you want.

-Each synced collection manages its own persistence and sync, but they all work together.
+They only sync when first accessed, so you can set up a massive store for tons of different things, and they'll update as you navigate around.

-And they all sync when first accessed, so you can set up a massive store for tons of different things, and they only sync when pages access them.
+Or if it's better for your app you can observe everything so it's always up to date.
 -->

 ---